saubhagya-chopra/lmrouter-core/README.md

 ### API Compatibility

-LMRouter Core provides drop-in compatibility with existing APIs, so applications that already work with OpenAI or Anthropic can integrate without changes:
+LMRouter provides drop-in compatibility with existing APIs, so applications that already work with OpenAI or Anthropic can integrate without changes:

 ```
 OpenAI API